-Access to our rare books and manuscripts is extremely limited until 2022, due to major building works taking place adjacent to the library.
+Access to our rare books and manuscripts is extremely limited until 2022, while major building works take place adjacent to the library.
 Please contact the Librarian, Dr Colin Higgins, for information on which of our collections remain available for consultation.

 - Western medieval manuscripts, many of which were described by M.R.
 James in his Descriptive Catalogue of the Manuscripts in the library of St Catharine's College, Cambridge, published in 1925.